jnardiello/Pilot53/README.md

 ### Use case

-You create a new `EC2` instance with tag `Name: web-1`. `Pilot53` will receive an event from `EC2` as your instance will become `running` and will create the new DNS record.
-In the end, without ever touching anything all your team will be able to access `web-1` from `web-1.yourdomain.com`
+You create a new `EC2` instance with tag `Name: web-1`. `Pilot53` will receive an event from `EC2` as your instance will become `running` and will create a new DNS record.
+Your team will be able to access `web-1` from `web-1.yourdomain.com`

+## Expected Behaviour
+### Create
+When creating a new instance, `Pilot53` will look for the tag `Name` and will use it to create the DNS entry.
+A tag called `web-1` will generate the DNS record `web-1.yourdomain.xpz`

+### Delete
+As your instance gets `stopped` or `terminated`, `Pilot53` will *remove* the related DNS entry

+### Update
+If you wish to swap an instance, simply create a new instance with the same name as the instance you want to substitute.
+As the new instance is created, `Pilot53` will first `DELETE` the current DNS entry and create a new one with the updated instance IP. *Pay attention*: if you do that and the new machine isn't ready to be provisioned, the DNS will be anyway swapped.
+This will cause downtime of your services while the new machine is provisioned.

-## Setup
+# Setup

 1. Create a new `Hostedzone` in `Route53`.
 This is where your DNS domain will live.
 Note down the `Hosted Zone ID`.